codebucks27/The-Weirdos-NFT-Website-Starter-Code/README.md

 https://youtu.be/edr2o59Twrs <br />
 [![YouTube Video Views](https://img.shields.io/youtube/views/edr2o59Twrs?style=social)](https://youtu.be/edr2o59Twrs)<br />

+⭐⭐⭐⭐ This repo is nominated in [Top How To Nft Open-Source Projects on Github](https://gitclone.dev/top-how-to-nft-open-source-projects-on-github/).

 ### NOTE:  <br />
 There is one change in the Button.js File.  <br />